V-Model development techniques to design | Dorleco

 5. Nature in Sequence:

 Cons: The V-Model follows a sequential path in which the completion of one phase depends on the success of the one before it.
-This could lead to a longer development timeframe, especially if changes are required after the project starts.
+This could lead to a longer development timeframe, especially if the team requires changes after the project starts.

 6. Insufficient Length for Iterative Development:

 Cons: Iterative or incremental development approaches do not work well with the V-Model.
-It could not be compatible with modern agile methodologies, which strongly emphasize flexibility and quick reaction to changing requirements.
+Moreover, it may not be compatible with modern agile methodologies, which strongly emphasize flexibility and quick adaptation to changing requirements.

 7. Excessive Focus on Testing